-For the past three years Tara Collette has worked at the mill, creating large textile pieces.
+For the past three years Collette has worked at the mill, creating large textile pieces.

-“Creating large textile pieces stemmed from my time at university where I studied graphic design.”
+“Creating large textile pieces stemmed from my time at university where I studied graphic design,” she said.

-If there is one thing that describes Tara’s work it is bold.
+If there is one thing that describes her work it is bold.

-“My banners often aim to deliver bold and provocative messages in the hope to address social and personal issues.
+“My banners often aim to deliver bold and provocative messages in the hope to address social and personal issues,” she said.

 “I was staying at my friend Rory’s flat for a week last year while he was away and I began watching Youtube videos on stained glass.
-Before then I had no idea on how two pieces of glass were even put together.
+Before then I had no idea on how two pieces of glass were even put together,” she said.

 “I ordered some glass cutting tools and got some 50p photo frames with glass fronts from a charity shop to have a go at glass cutting with.
 Within a few months, I had a whole extra workbench in the studio just for glass making.”

 Starting a new creative venture is something that many would not dare to do alone.
-However, Tara decided that this was something she wanted to do solo.
+However, Collette decided this was something she wanted to do solo.

 “I’ve always worked alone.
-I like to be in full control of all the things I create, from screen-printed tote bags to stained glass suncatchers.”
+I like to be in full control of all the things I create, from screen-printed tote bags to stained glass suncatchers,” she said.

 “I always found that having things out of my hands leads to things going wrong, such as printers not getting work back to me on time.
-I figured it’s easier to just do everything myself!”
+I figured it’s easier to just do everything myself,” she said.

-“It depends on what I’m making and how many times I’ve done it before.
-Some of my mini banners I can create within an hour and others like custom commissions can take 3 days!”
+She said: “It depends on what I’m making and how many times I’ve done it before.
+Some of my mini banners I can create within an hour and others like custom commissions can take three days.”

-Having a vast selection of work in different mediums means Tara has a lot of work to pick her favourites from.
-When asked what her favourite piece of glass artwork was, she replied:
+Having a vast selection of work in different media made her pause when asked what her favourite work was.
+She replied:

-“Probably the Marlboro piece – this was the first one I experimented with using vinyl letters on the front of which I love.
-I haven’t seen any other stained glass artists use vinyl over their glass so I like that as a selling point.”
+“Probably the Marlboro piece – this was the first one I experimented with using vinyl letters on the front which I love.
+I haven’t seen any other stained glass artists use vinyl over their glass so I like that as a selling point.

 Working at the Mill

-Islington Mill is known for being a place where creativity thrives, a place artists love working at.
+Islington Mill is known for being a place where creativity thrives.

-“I love working at Islington Mill.
-Having the space to go to every day helps my productivity and mood too!
+She said: “I love working at Islington Mill.
+Having the space to go to every day helps my productivity and mood too.
 I also love getting to go there and work alongside Rory every day, I think we both help each other well by bouncing ideas and opinions to and from each other.”

-Working at the Mill has given Tara the opportunity to fully commit to her artwork.
+Working at the Mill has given her the opportunity to commit fully to her artwork.